 The yeast is perhaps the heart of the beer, though.
 Different strains of yeast, sourced from yeast labs all over the country (and yeast propagation traditions all over the world), add flavor and texture as they eat most of the sugars in the beer.
 We always pitch fresh and healthy yeast, and use the right strain for the style.
 This can be super expressive of flavors, like in a Belgian abbey style, or it can be very clean and neutral, so as to put the focus on the other ingredients.

 Kenneth Trease has been homebrewing since 1995.
 He holds a Bachelor’s Degree in Biochemistry from the University of Washington, and is fascinated by the way yeast makes beer a living product.
 He also spent 10 years as a water quality chemist at a local water utility.
-It was while working as an analytical chemist that he first got interested in brewing on his own beer.
+It was while working as an analytical chemist that he first got interested in brewing his own beer.
 The first all-grain beer he made was a cranberry pale ale, using cranberries from the Bandon, OR cranberry bog a friend grew up on (he still wants to repeat this beer on the big system).
 He likes hops as much as anyone, but some days he kinda wishes we were actually an all-saison brewery.
 He has three elementary school aged kids, who are fond of talking dad into walking over to the brewery “just to check on things”, so they can see everyone’s dogs and get some pretzels.
-He loves digging up obscure or historical beer styles and making Phil make them.
+He loves digging up obscure or historical beer styles and making the brewers make them.

 Corey Ovendale brings 20 years of managerial and customer service experience running a University of Washington print plant.
 Before his work at the University he helped run a small printing business, working in production and outside print sales.
 Corey has had a long standing interest in the beer industry - primarily on the consumption end, and wanted to use his business experience in the service of this interest.